- County: Monroe

 Beanblossom Bottoms Nature Preserve

-Thank you to the Nina Mason Pulliam Charitable Trust for their generous grant towards this project.
+Thank you to the Nina Mason Pulliam Charitable Trust and the Duke Energy Foundation for their generous grant towards this project.
 Maintaining the trail will continue to be a significant expense for Sycamore once the renovation is finished, and we need your help.
 If you enjoy the trail, please become a Sycamore member or make an extra donation toward our trail maintenance fund.
 Your support makes a difference, so thank you!

 The exceptional habitat at this well-loved wetland preserve provides a home for the endangered Indiana bat, Kirtland’s snake, rare orchids, and other threatened species.
 A raised boardwalk trail and four observation decks enhance exploration of this diverse environment.

 The majority of the property has been dedicated as an Indiana State Nature Preserve by the Indiana Department of Natural Resources, and it has also been designated a state Important Bird Area by the National Audubon Society and a Wetland of Distinction by the Society of Wetland Scientists.
 Sycamore’s property adjoins the U.S. Fish and Wildlife Service’s Restle Unit of the Muscatatuck National Wildlife Refuge and a privately-owned wetland protected by a permanent Wetland Reserve Program easement.
-Almost 800 acres of contiguous land are protected altogether, about 600 of which are owned by Sycamore Land Trust.
+More than 800 acres of contiguous land are protected altogether, 733 of which are owned by Sycamore Land Trust.

 - From the intersection of State Road 37 and the State Road 45/46 Bypass northwest of Bloomington, take SR 46 west towards Ellettsville.